RetroDECK/ES-DE/USERGUIDE.md

 **Exclude from game counter** _(files only)_

 A flag to indicate whether the game should be excluded from being counted.
-It's only used for the game system counter on the main screen, but is quite useful for multi-file games such as multi-disk Amiga or Commodore 64 games, or for DOS games for configuration executables that you want to keep in ES-DE and therefore can't hide.
-Games that have this flag set will have a lower opacity in the gamelists, making them easy to spot.
+If this is set for a game, it will not be included in the game counter shown per system on the system view, and it will not be included in the system information field in the gamelist view.
+As well, it will be excluded from all automatic and custom collections.
+This option is quite useful for multi-file games such as multi-disk Amiga or Commodore 64 games, or for DOS games where you want to exclude setup programs and similar but still need them available in ES-DE and therefore can't hide them.
+Files that have this flag set will have a lower opacity in the gamelists, making them easy to spot.

 **Exclude from multi-scraper**